-In this procedure, add a user to a group and assign the privilege required to perform policy evaluations.
+In this procedure, add a user to a group and assign the privilege required to perform policy evaluation.

 - 1. Log in as an AM administrator, for example amAdmin. - 2.
 Select Realms > Top Level Realm > Identities. - 3.
-Select Add Identity, enter an ID for the identity, such as restPolicyUser, complete the required fields, and then select Create. - 4.
+Select Add Identity, enter an ID for the identity, such as restPolicyUser, complete the required fields, and click Create. - 4.
 Return to Realms > Top Level Realm > Identities.

-On the Groups tab, select Add Group, enter an ID for the group, such as policyEval, and then select Create. - 5.
-Return to Realms > Top Level Realm > Identities. - a.
-Select the user you created, for example, restPolicyUser. - b.
-Select the Groups tab. - c.
-In the Name box, select the group created in step 4, for example policyEval. - d.
-Select Save Changes. - 6.
+On the Groups tab, select Add Group.
+Enter an ID for the group, such as policyEval, and click Create.

+- 5. Return to Realms > Top Level Realm > Identities. - Select the user you created, for example, restPolicyUser. - Select the Groups tab. - In the Name box, select the group created in step 4, for example policyEval. - Click Save Changes. - 6.
 Select Realms > Top Level Realm > Identities > Groups. - 7.
 Select the group created in step 4, for example policyEval. - 8.
 On the Privileges tab, select Policy Admin. - 9.
-Select Save Changes.
+Click Save Changes.